You are using an outdated browser.

 Chip Somodevilla/Getty Images

-J.D.
-Vance at Tuesday's vice presidential debate.
+JD Vance at Tuesday’s vice presidential debate

 In the aftermath of Donald Trump’s disastrous performance in his first—and perhaps only—debate against Kamala Harris, Republicans kept bemoaning their candidate’s lack of discipline.
 Instead of talking about inflation or immigration or, for that matter, any basic needs or concerns of ordinary Americans, Trump spent 90 minutes raving about crowd sizes and lying about immigrants eating dogs and cats.
 “He [is] right on policy but can’t keep to a message,” one House Republican told The Hill.
 “Many are disappointed he couldn’t stay focused or land a punch.”

 Of the many delusions and fantasies of the Trump era, the notion that he will at some future date emerge from his chrysalis as a disciplined and focused statesman is one of the dumbest and most persistent.
 When pressed, Trump will always talk about himself.
-Bored by the minutia of politics, he will, given even the slightest opportunity, veer wildly off course.
-That he would say some of the most outrageous and extreme things that have ever been said on in an American political debate is, and always has been, a given: It is what he has been doing now for nearly a decade.
+Bored by the minutiae of politics, he will, given even the slightest opportunity, veer wildly off course.
+That he would say some of the most outrageous and extreme things that have ever been said in an American political debate is, and always has been, a given: It is what he has been doing now for nearly a decade.
 Give him the choice between talking about inflation and a minor slight about people being bored at his rallies, Trump will dispute that the people at his rallies are bored every single time.

 To a large extent, his political project is built on his failure to stay on message, which only reifies the fact that he is not like other politicians.
 His authenticity—the core of his appeal—is built on ill-discipline.
 Trump tells voters he represents a break from politics as usual.
 He proves it by saying things—often crazy, extreme, and/or deeply stupid things—that other politicians, very much including his fiercest and most loyal backers, won’t.

 Staying on message, in other words, isn’t Donald Trump’s deal.
-But it is J.D.
-Vance’s.
-Tuesday’s vice-presidential debate between the Ohio Senator and Kamala Harris’s running mate, Minnesota Governor Tim Walz, was in many ways a do-over of the first debate.
+But it is JD Vance’s.
+Tuesday’s vice presidential debate between the Ohio senator and Kamala Harris’s running mate, Minnesota Governor Tim Walz, was in many ways a do-over of the first debate.
 Vance was disciplined.
-He knew his talking points and he hit them again and again.
+He knew his talking points, and he hit them again and again.
 He gish-galloped with real authority.
 He got revenge on many of his haters by reminding many liberals why they actually liked the older version of Vance, the one who criticized the man who is now his running mate: Vance is pretty good on TV—provided you agree with what he’s saying.

 In the depressing world of American punditry, where style matters more than substance, Vance is already being anointed as the “winner.”
 He was assured, he didn’t fall down any rabbit holes; in a few instances, when addressing Walz personally, he seemed almost decent—a word you would only use to describe him in rare occasions since his Trumpist turn.
-J.D.
-Vance’s biggest job in this debate was to seem normal.
+JD Vance’s biggest job in this debate was to seem normal.

 He almost got there.